Funded by Senate Bill 1407

 The Siskiyou Superior Courthouse is multiple connected structures, with the original structure dating from 1857.
 The remaining structures were added through the years.
 This overcrowded facility has significant security deficiencies.
 For example, it lacks on-site in-custody holding and separate circulation for in-custody defendants, staff, and the public.
 The current courthouse also has severe functional and ADA access deficiencies.
 It lacks enough courtrooms for all assigned judges, and one of the four courtrooms must be shared with the County Board of Supervisors.
 The courthouse's lower level routinely floods during the rainy season.
 The building's limited space has forced the court to lease an annex building about one block away.

-The proposed project would replace the current courthouse and annex with a modern, secure courthouse for all case types and functions, including criminal, family, traffic, juvenile, probate proceedings and investigations, and civil settlements.
-It would also enable the court to provide basic services it cannot currently offer due to space restrictions: adequately sized jury deliberation rooms, a self-help center, a children's waiting room, family court mediation, attorney interview/witness waiting rooms, and secure circulation for court staff and visitors.
-The proposed courthouse would contain enough courtrooms for all assigned judges.
+This project will replace the current courthouse and annex with a modern, secure courthouse for all case types and functions, including criminal, family, traffic, juvenile, probate proceedings and investigations, and civil settlements.
+It will also enable the court to provide basic services it cannot currently offer due to space restrictions: adequately sized jury deliberation rooms, a self-help center, a children's waiting room, family court mediation, attorney interview/witness waiting rooms, and secure circulation for court staff and visitors.
+The courthouse will contain enough courtrooms for all assigned judges.

 California Environmental Quality Act (CEQA) Compliance

 Judicial Council staff complied with CEQA by filing a categorical exemption for this project's preferred site on May 18, 2011.

 The New Siskiyou County Courthouse is in architectural design-preliminary plans using local county funds.
 The current expected completion date is 3 Q 2018.

 The building is owned by the County of Siskiyou, and the County occupies a majority of the space.
 The Superior Court occupies about a third of the building.